Mr1Skeletoner/printColored/README.md

 (to apply the format to the dictionary, take the number in the "At iteration X", add it to the dictionary with its name ("name":"X"))

+*Guide to using legacy version:*

+import if u want

+printColored(endl, endlast, *text, **format,)

+endl is the last character, make it an empty string for new line

+endlast is how the last character acts with 2 modes, make it empty for default, which will display the last character at the end of every string except the last string, which will not have the last character

+make it any character for mode 2, which will display the last character on every string, including the last one

+text is text, there can be as much text as you want

+format is how the string is affected, each text takes 1 format, like this:

+printColored(endl, endlast, "Text1", "Text2", format1="red", format2="blue")

+it will be like: {"Text1":format1,"Text2":format2}

+Text1 will take format1 so it will be red, and text2 will take format2 so it will be blue

 THANK YOU FOR READING/USING MY CODE!!
 HOPE IT HELPS!!